TVOKids

-TVOkids (styled as tvokids) is the brand for most of the children's programming aired by TVO (formerly TVOntario) in Canada.
+TVOKids (stylized as tvokids) is the brand for most of the children's programming aired by TVO (formerly TVOntario) in Canada.
 It was launched on April 1, 1994, and runs from 6:00 a.m. to 7:00 p.m. daily.
-The brand also operates two 24-hour online live streams, one that features regular TVOkids programming (simulcast with broadcast television), and another dedicated to its original series PAW Patrol.
+The brand also operates two 24-hour online live streams, one that features regular TVOkids programming (simulcast with broadcast television), and another dedicated to its original series Paw Patrol.
 These channels are targeted at ages from 2 to 11.

 Hosts

 Since its inception in 1994, TVOKids has had numerous hosts.
-In chronological order, the hosts of TVOKids were: Patty Sullivan, Kevin Brauch, Joseph Motiki, Rekha Shah, Gisèle Corinthios, Julie Zwillich, Phil McCordic, Julie Patterson, Nicole Stamp, Milton Barnes, Jackie English, Mark Sykes, Ryan Field, Kara Harun, Drew Dafoe, Dalmar Abuzeid, Cassius (Cass) Crieghtney, Melissa Peters, Daniel Fernandes, Mickeey Nguyen, Lucas Meeuse, Laura Commisso, Greg Liow, Monica Brighton, Matt Nethersole and Maryanne.
+In chronological order, the hosts of TVOKids were: Patty Sullivan, Kevin Brauch, Joseph Motiki, Rekha Shah, Gisèle Corinthios, Julie Zwillich, Phil McCordic, Julie Patterson, Nicole Stamp, Milton Barnes, Jackie English, Mark Sykes, Ryan Field, Kara Harun, Drew Dafoe, Dalmar Abuzeid, Cassius (Cass) Crieghtney, Melissa Peters, Daniel Fernandes, Mickeey Nguyen, Lucas Meeuse, Laura Commisso, Greg Liow, Monica Brighton, Matt Nethersole and Maryanne Oketch.

-The current hosts are Monica Brighton, Matt Nethersole, Maryanne and Laura Commisso.

-Programming Blocks
+Programming blocks

 That TVO Kids Show

 That TVO Kids Show launched on August 26, 2019.
 It was hosted by Laura and Lucas.
 It broadcasts live daily.
 During each episode, a different code is given to the audience then going to live stream via webcam or phone for the day's topics or feature showcase.

 That TVO Kids Show ended on April 8, 2022, replaced with reruns of various shows from TVO's library.

-In October 2022, It Replaced by TikTok's KnowBrainers instead of the That TVOKids Show.
+In October 2022, That TVOKids Show was replaced by digital-first series KnowBrainers.

 School Age

-School Age (formerly known as The Crawlspace and The Space) is the name of the afterschool programming block.
+School Age (formerly known as The Crawlspace and The Space) was the name of the afterschool programming block.
 It airs nonstop episodes of various series with a host block between each episode.
 The Crawlspace launched on April 4, 1994, and was originally hosted by Patty Sullivan and Kevin Brauch.
 School Age airs daily.
 It was hosted by Matt Nethersole, Laura Commisso, and Monica Brighton.